waps101/YOLSO/README.md

 ### Training data format

+In order to train a YOLSO model, you need a set of images (e.g. map tiles) annotated with bounding boxes with classes and/or polygonal regions with classes.
+The method predicts only bounding box centres - not width and height.
+So you only need centre annotations.
+A training dataset should be structured as follows:

     <base_folder>
     pointclasses.txt     # list of bounding box class names regionclasses.txt    # list of region class names